-The library can provide copies of documents on request.
+The Law Library can provide copies of documents on request.
 Requestors must provide an exact citation; library staff cannot conduct research.
 More Info

 Interlibrary Loan (ILL)

-The library can arrange to borrow materials from other libraries for our patrons, or lend material to other libraries.
+The Law Library can arrange to borrow materials from other libraries for our patrons, or lend material to other libraries.
 More Info